jeremyrdavis/an-all-code-introduction-to-ddd-and-hexagonal-architecture/README.md

 - AttendeeService

 ## Adapters
-Enable input and output to and from the system
+Enable input and output to and from the system.
+Implement *Hexagonal Architecture*
 - RESTAdapter
 - KafkaAdapter
 - RegistrationEventAdapter